Ground Gas Membrane Testing, Inspection, Verification and Validation

 The verification is necessary to demonstrate that the gas protection systems have been installed correctly, in accordance with the design, and can be relied upon to provide the required level of protection.

-We have a dedicated team of experienced inspectors who have all attended external training courses including the CL:AIRE Verification of Gas Protection Systems, in addition to practical on-site training.
+We have a dedicated team of experienced inspectors who have all qualified through professional training courses including the CL:AIRE Verification of Gas Protection Systems, in addition to practical on-site training.
 Our GRM team work across the UK on both residential and commercial developments and can often attend at short notice.

 GET IN TOUCH TO DISCUSS YOUR PROJECT